 Logo design is something you should get better at throughout your career, just by doing it.
 But if you’re looking to create truly great logo designs, practice alone won’t always be enough.

-In this post, we suggest six areas you can work on to help improve your logo design.
-So if you’re serious about bringing your logo design skills to the next level, keep reading...
+In this post, we suggest six key areas you can work on to help improve your logo design, to take it to the next level...